Research Fellowship "The Greece entry-zones"

 She is a political geographer, with an interdisciplinary approach at the crossroads of urban and political geography, as well as critical border, migration, and citizenship studies.
-Her research interests revolve around temporary reception of migrants in Europe, focusing on migrant solidarity and activism, squatting, self-organisation and cohabitation.
+Her work has focussed on the study of temporary reception centres for migrants in mainland Greece.

 Vasiliki holds a diploma in Architecture Engineering and a PhD in Urban Planning from the Aristotle University of Thessaloniki, Greece.
-Her primary research areas include critical urban theory, feminist methodologies, migration studies and science and technology studies (STS).
-Her current research interests revolve around infrastructure, digital geographies and technologies and feminist technoscience perspectives.
+She investigates the informal refugee mobilities in relation to spaces, infrastructure and digital technologies in the Greek island ‘entry-zones’.

 Yolanda is a feminist political geographer specialized in forced migration studies.
 She holds a PhD from York University (Canada).
 Within TheGame project she focuses on the archipelago of formal camps (transit centres, reception centres, etc.), examining and theorizing their spatialities, temporalities, the power relations that produce them and that they produce, their relation to informal mobilities, as well as everyday life in such camps.